DLR-RM/BlenderProc/examples/physics_positioning/README.md

 ```

 * Load spheres from obj file and set physics to `ACTIVE`, so that they will later be influenced by gravity
-* Use the PositionSampler to place them randomly to place them randomly above the plane
+* Uses the PositionSampler to place them randomly above the plane

 ### Load plane